BrentM/shibr/README.md

 * I backed off on the requirements a bit to hit the time window.
 We can add per-dog history back easily with the stored breed.
 * Lets glue all our new history functionality into the templates.
 * We're almost done.
 Lets just fetch and show a random dog image for all breeds for our "visual" way to select other breeds.
 I'd probably ask for more input from users for this - this isn't well enough understood to make it worth the dev time (and performance hit) IMO.
+* Just Mapping over all breeds and grabbing an image is unacceptably slow.
+Let's see if parallelizing it gets us there....
+* Wrapping all the requests in a Task.async gets us to fast-enough.
+Not a "good" solution but gets the job done given time constraints.
+* I hate the page load time so I'm going to move it to a new route so it doesn't hurt our main pages.

 # Thoughts